green-veggies/expense-tracker/README.md

 # 📊 Mini Expense Tracker

 An intelligent expense tracker that helps you manage expenses efficiently with insights into your spending patterns.
-Built with **ReactJS (Frontend), Node.js/Python (Backend), and MongoDB/PostgreSQL (Database)**, this application ensures a smooth user experience with JWT authentication and real-time expense insights.
+Built with **ReactJS (Frontend), Node.js (Backend), and MongoDB (Database)**, this application ensures a smooth user experience with JWT authentication and real-time expense insights.

 ---
 ## 🚀 Approach Taken